 - If your LFT result is ‘positive’, you must get a confirmatory PCR test (Get a free PCR from the NHS).
 You must self-isolate and members of your household must also self-isolate.

-- If the PCR test is ‘negative’, you and your household can stop self-isolating and you can return to school.
+- If the PCR test is ‘negative’, and the PCR was test was taken within 2 days of the LFT, then you and your household can stop self-isolating and you can return to school.

 - If the PCR test is ‘positive’, you and your household must continue to self-isolate for 10 days from the date of the LFT home test.
 You must follow government guidance in Stay at home: guidance for households with possible or confirmed coronavirus infection.
 Again, you must tell the school of the outcome of the confirmatory PCR test using firstname.lastname@example.org.